Isu Elihle: isiZulu meaning “Great Idea”

 Each applicant will be required to enter into an agreement with a newsroom of their choice to be eligible for the competition.
 This means that the onus is on the journalist to approach the newsroom which in turn has to commit to publishing the content should the journalist’s story idea be selected.

 The submissions will go through a selection process, undertaken by a panel of judges made up of children and representatives from MMA.
-The top three story ideas will then be selected with an emphasis being placed on their originality and creativity.
+The six story ideas will then be selected with an emphasis being placed on their originality and creativity.
 Concepts that will foreground children’s participation and/or help to challenge common stereotypes about the roles of children in the media and society will be prioritised.

-Following the judging process, the top three finalists will then be announced during an Awards ceremony where local and international media and relevant stakeholders will be invited to attend.
+Following the judging process, the top six finalists will then be announced during an Awards ceremony where local and international media and relevant stakeholders will be invited to attend.
 The ceremony will be used as an opportunity to further promote the issues investigated by the finalists.
 Each journalist will then receive financial support to research and develop their concepts which will then be published or broadcast by the committed media before a given deadline.

 The final submitted stories will then be ranked and each winner will receive cash prizes for their work.